Ghosts-Urban Legends

 • Mini-Martian mascot sculptures

-In addition, the Historical Society of West Windsor has organized a Martian Bike Ride on Sunday, October 27, that explores Grovers Mill and the sites mentioned in the War of the Worlds broadcast.
+In addition, the Historical Society of West Windsor has organized a Martian Bike Ride that explores Grovers Mill and the sites mentioned in the War of the Worlds broadcast.
 The nine-mile guided tour begins at the Grovers Mill Coffee House.

 “This includes visiting the infamous water tower that.
 According to legend, a drunken farmer shot at thinking it was an alien,” said Paul Ligeti, president of the historical society.
 The ride is free, but reservations are required.
 More information, including a route map, can be found at westwindsorhistory.com/mars.html